cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-AMELIORATION TRANSFERT RADIATIF-EN.md

 * Evolutionary maintenance of SOS-ABS and OSOAA codes

 The processes for carrying out the project are:
-* Study, tests, taking into account user feedback
+* Study, tests, taking user feedback into account

 # Technical characteristics

 The solution key points are as follows:
-* Command line (for SOS-ABS and OSOAA) or Python binding (for SOS-ABS)
+* Order line (for SOS-ABS and OSOAA) or Binding Python (for SOS-ABS)
-* HMI for OSOAA
+* IHM for OSOAA